kunji01/mule-email-adapter/README.md

 •	Centrally manage Email addresses for individual application without interrupting operations. <br/><br/>

 --This repository contains adapters to connect to handlers in repository mule-email-adapter-handler.
-If you do not want to change or add adapters, you do not need this repository, if just want email in your flow, clone or download repository mule-email-adapter-handler.<br/><br/>
+If you do not want to change or add adapters, you do not need this repository, if you just want email in your flow, clone or download repository mule-email-adapter-handler.<br/><br/>

 --Make it yours<br/>